Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

-To solve the clustering problem using AQC, a QUBO formulation is required.
-We use a variation of the one-hot encoding approach~\citep{date_qubo_2021, arthur_balanced_2021} that uses a matrix ${Z} \in \{0,1\}^{K \times I}$ to encode the cluster assignment of $I$ samples to $K$ clusters.
+\paragraph{Clustering as QUBO.} We now focus on obtaining a single point-estimate as a solution to problem \RNum 1.
+To solve the clustering problem using AQC, a QUBO formulation of the K-means energy is required.
+We use a variation of the one-hot encoding approach~\citep{date_qubo_2021} to formulate the QUBO of k-means, with cost terms similar to~\citet{arthur_balanced_2021}.
+It uses a matrix ${Z} \in \{0,1\}^{K \times I}$ to encode the cluster assignment of $I$ samples to $K$ clusters.
 Each row corresponds to one of $K$ clusters and each column to one of $I$ samples.
 An entry ${Z}_{ki} = 1$ indicates that the sample $x_i$ belongs to cluster $c_k$.
 As each sample needs to be assigned to a single cluster, the sum of each column of $Z$ needs to satisfy the constraint $\sum_k {Z}_{ki} = 1~\forall i$.
 The implementation of constrained clustering, where each cluster has a fixed size $s_k$ furthermore requires the row constraints $\sum_i {Z}_{ki} = s_k~\forall k$ on $ Z$.
+The total energy of a solution $E(Z,X)$ can be separated into terms $e(i, j, k)$ modeling the energy of assigning the pair of samples $x_i$ and $x_j$ to the same cluster $c_k$.